 Through the bidding process, Mike Huber, city engineer and public works director, explored two designs — a glass-fused-to-steel design that is bolted together or one made of pre-stressed concrete.

-Although it added $30,000 to the price tag, Huber chose the concrete
+Although it added $30,000 to the price tag, Huber chose the concrete tank for its strength and lower maintenance costs.

 While both designs need interior cleaning, glass-fused-to-steel tanks require periodic maintenance on seams and seals and inspection of bolts.
 Concrete tanks have no coatings that can be damaged or corrode.